Laptop Black Screen: Complete Troubleshooting Guide

 Lenovo Laptops (ThinkPad, IdeaPad)

-- Look for small pinhole button labeled "RESET" or "NOVO" (side or bottom)
+- Look for a tiny pinhole labeled "RESET" or "NOVO" (check the side or bottom)

-- With laptop off, insert paperclip into pinhole
+- With the laptop off, stick a paperclip in the pinhole

 MacBook (MacBook Pro, Air)

-Common issue: SMC (System Management Controller) reset needed
+MacBooks need an SMC (System Management Controller) reset:

-- For Intel Macs: Shut down, press Shift + Control + Option + Power for 10 seconds
+- Intel Macs: Shut down, press Shift + Control + Option + Power for 10 seconds

-- If still black, boot into Recovery: Hold Command + R during startup
+- Still black?
+Boot into Recovery by holding Command + R during startup

 - From Recovery, reinstall macOS or run Disk Utility